-- The school at which the course was taken must be appropriately accredited. - The course credit must be at least three semester hours or five quarter hours. - The student must have earned a grade of B or better in the course. - 4.
-The course must overlap one of Liberty's core courses by at least 80%. - The course(s) to be transferred must have been completed within seven years of the start date of the student's program at Liberty University.
+- The school at which the course was taken must be appropriately accredited. - The course credit must be at least three semester hours or five quarter hours. - 3.
+The student must have earned a grade of B or better in the course. - 4.
+The course must overlap one of Liberty's core courses by at least 80%. - The course(s) to be transferred must have been completed within seven years of the start date of the student's program at Liberty University. - Credits from a prior degree earned through Liberty University are considered transfer credits.